 Policies are a crucial component in the FAIR ecosystem.
 In addition to the open consultation, FAIRsFAIR carried out an analysis of 42 current data policies at various levels (national, funder, publisher, institutional) to identify policy elements that support or hinder FAIR data practice and to share examples of good practice.
 To support comparison across the data policies of different stakeholders, a standard set of policy characterisation features was developed to help us assess progress against the priority and supporting recommendations outlined in Turning FAIR into Reality.
 A selection of the main findings are provided below.

-While all of the policies we reviewed could be considered machine readable as they are available in HTML and/or PDF formats from the web, we did not find any evidence that any of the policies were described using a structured data markup schema.
 To enable machine-actionable workflows to be carried out in a FAIR ecosystem, it will be crucial that the policies governing data sharing are comparable and can be interpreted unambiguously by both humans and machines.
 To this end, there is a need to agree on a set of common policy elements that will be consistently described using a structured markup schema.

 While many of the funding body and publisher/journal data policies we reviewed contain FAIR-related elements, less than half specifically refer to the FAIR principles explicitly.
 One of the publishers interviewed stated that they do not specifically reference the FAIR principles even though their policy aligns with them because they feel the term is confusing for researchers.
 While explicit reference to FAIR may not be necessary in all policies, related guidance and support should make clear how the policy aligns with FAIR implicitly.